Michael Kast: Life in Chile

-In Bavaria, Kast met his future wife, born Olga Maria Kreszencia Rist (1924–2015) but generally known in Chile thereafter as Olga Rist Hagspiel, in accordance with Spanish language naming traditions, whereby both parents' surnames are formally and legally carried.
+In Bavaria, Kast met his future wife, born Olga Maria Kreszencia Rist (26 October 1924 – 15 May 2015) but generally known in Chile thereafter as Olga Rist Hagspiel, in accordance with Spanish language naming traditions, whereby both parents' surnames are formally and legally carried.
 The two were married on 26 October 1946, in Thalkirchdorf.
-Kast began to assume a false identity in 1947 during the denazification period, though when applying for his denazification certificate German officials initially did not approve one for Kast, although a prosecutor friendly to him burnt Kast's Nazi records.
-Following this, he fled to Argentina and, later, to Chile, with help from Vatican ratlines.
+Kast began to assume a false identity in 1947 during the denazification period, though when applying for his denazification certificate German officials initially did not approve one for Kast, although a prosecutor friendly to him burned Kast's Nazi records.
+Following this, he emigrated to Argentina and later to Chile.
+It has been claimed that he received support from Vatican ratlines helping former war criminals to escape.
 He arrived in Chile in December 1950 and settled in Buin, a commune within the present-day Santiago Metropolitan Region.

 Kast's wife, along with their two German-born children (Michael (later Miguel) and Barbara), arrived in Chile soon after.
 He founded the sausage factory Cecinas Bavaria in 1962, which is currently owned by his son, Christian Kast Rist.
-Kast was publicly awarded by the Municipality of Buin (1985), the Chamber of Commerce of Buin (1989), and the Carabineros of Buin (1992).
+Kast was publicly honored by the Municipality of Buin (1985), the Chamber of Commerce of Buin (1989), and the Carabineros of Buin (1992).
 He also helped in the construction of six churches in Buin.
 A branch of firefighters in Buin bears his name, calling itself the "Brigada Juvenil Miguel Kast" ("Miguel Kast Youth Brigade").
 In 1995, he was granted Chilean citizenship.